savoirfairelinux/jami-client-qt/INSTALL.md

 make -j
 ```

-cmake can take some options:
+CMake can take some options:
 + If lrc library is installed in a custom directory you can set its path with the variable LRC.
 Additionally you can specify built library location with `LRC` (otherwise it will seach inside LRC with the suffixes `/lib`, `/build` and `/build-local`).

 e.g. (with Qt version from https://jami.net)